Rash Behari Bose: Personal life

 However, Bose stuck out like a sore thumb in Japan.
 People would consider them with suspicion.
 Mitsuru Toyama, as a solution proposed to the Soma's a marriage between Toshiko and Rash Behari.
 He thought that marriage with a Japanese citizen would make it easy for Bose to apply for citizenship.
 Despite their initial reservations, the Somas agreed to the match.
 When asked, Toshiko took three weeks to give her consent.

-They had a happy marriage lasting eight years.
+They were married for eight years.
 Bose taught Toshiko Bengali and how to wear a sari.
 Bose got Japanese citizenship in 1923.
-Toshiko's health declined soon after and it claimed her life in 1924.
+Toshiko's health declined soon after and she died in 1924.
 After her death, he never remarried.
 They were buried together after Bose's death.

 They had two children together.
 Masahide Bose (Bharatchandra) was born in 1920.
 He died in World War II aged 24.
-Their daughter Tetsuko was born in 1922.
+Their daughter, Tetsuko, was born in 1922.

 A dinner party given to Bose in his honour by his close Japanese friends, including Mitsuru Tōyama, a right-wing nationalist and Pan-Asianism leader (centre, behind the table), and Tsuyoshi Inukai, future Japanese prime minister (to the right of Tōyama).
 Behind Tōyama is Bose.
 1915.